Discover the requirements, documents, procedures, rights, and duties of the D7 Visa for individuals with passive income.

 In addition to double taxation agreements, Portugal has a tax regime applicable to most Portuguese residents, including pensioners: The Non-Habitual Resident regime, commonly known as NHR.

-Under the NHR, retirees residing in Portugal can pay taxes at a lower rate, even if there is no tax agreement between the countries.
+Under the NHR, residing in Portugal can pay taxes at a lower rate, even if there is no tax agreement between the countries.

 Viv Europe has a Complete Analysis of the Non-Habitual Resident Regime, with all the requirements, rights, and duties regarding this tax benefit.